Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 Implement transport dependent connection that was originated by the user.

  - `Error Init()` : Start server connection factory.
- - `Error CreateConnection(DeviceUID, ApplicationHandle) ` : Create transport independent abstraction of connection
+ - `ConnectionSPtr CreateConnection(DeviceUID, ApplicationHandle)` : Create transport independent abstraction of connection

 ##### Device Scanner

 Transport dependent device scanning component

- - `Error Scan()` : Start device scanning
+ - `Error StartScan()` : Start device scanning
- - `void Terminate() ` : Stop Device scanning
+ - `void StopScan() ` : Stop Device scanning

 ##### LowVoltageSignalHandler

 Component should implement platform specific way of handling low voltage signal and notifying business logic about it.

- - `LowVoltageSignalsHandler(LowVoltageSignalsListener)` : Constructor for signal handler.
+ - `LowVoltageSignalHandler(LowVoltageSignalListener)` : Constructor for signal handler.

-### Using modern CMake approach
+#### Using modern CMake approach

 SDL may use a modern cmake approach for targets creation.
-It will simplify porting SDL to any platform.
+It will simplify porting of SDL to any platform.

-#### Use CMake namespaces
+##### Use CMake namespaces

 Propose to use cmake with namespaces for all SDL components and dependencies.
 This best practice of cmake allows: